Pogrebnoj-Alexandroff/Pogrebnoj-Alexandroff/README.md

 materials with assigned DOIs, despite the fact that these works were originally
 published under open licenses (CC BY 4.0).

-These access restrictions were applied unilaterally by Figshare and were not
+These access restrictions were applied unilaterally by Figshare and were independent of my compliance with platform guidelines.
-related to any violations on my part.
 As a result, several DOI landing pages
 now lead to inaccessible or empty pages.

 To ensure long-term accessibility and compliance with FAIR principles, I have